Last Updated on 11 September, 2023 by Samuelsson

 The Bollinger Band Squeeze

 This is one of the most common uses of Bollinger Bands.
 From time to time, you may see a decline in volatility for a commodity or instrument.
 This is characterized by both the Upper and the Lower bands decreasing in their width to the Middle band.
-After the bands have narrowed for some time, they are signalling that a period of increased volatility lies ahead.
+After the bands have narrowed for some time, they are signaling that a period of increased volatility lies ahead.

 A perfect example of this can be seen in the chart above.
 After a squeeze which lasts till October 2018, the volatility increases massively which can be seen by the Upper and Lower bands widening considerably.
-This is quite a common trend which can be used by traders to enter or exit positions.
+This is quite a common trend that can be used by traders to enter or exit positions.

 One thing to remember here is that the price usually develops a trend coming out of a squeeze.
 As such, you should be very careful when entering a new position during a Bollinger Squeeze.
 Only after careful research should you decide upon the next movement of the chart.